Janani23092/ASG-Airlines-Data-Engineering/README.md

 ## Production evolution
 The current implementation is deliberately reproducible with Python/pandas and SQL.
 At production scale, the same contracts can be moved to Azure Data Factory for orchestration, ADLS Gen2 for storage, Databricks/Spark for distributed transformation, and a warehouse/lakehouse for serving.

-## Assumptions & limitations
-- Validation thresholds are dataset-informed and documented rather than universal aviation rules.
-- Overnight logic respects full datetime values when supplied and defensively rolls a negative time-only gap forward by one day.
-- Passenger/booking/payment PII is not required for the core flight KPIs and is protected before analytical use.